-What to monitor your employees?
-This list of the best employee monitoring software of 2021 will help you pick the optimal monitoring solution for your business.
+What to monitor employee activity such as internet and app usage?
+This list of the best employee monitoring software of 2022 will help you pick the optimal monitoring solution for your business.

-With the details provided in this list you will find several viable options for managing productivity of remote employees, securing your company against insider threats, and ensuring that employee performance is optimized.
+With the details provided in this list, you will find several viable options for tracking productivity of your remote workforce, securing your company against insider threats, and ensuring that employee performance is optimized.

 Ready to start monitoring now?